gc-parsnip/abyss/README.md

  > Authors: [James Liem](https://github.com/S-Kurisu), [James Zhang](https://github.com/MachineLearningAmateur), [Gavin Ceballos](https://github.com/gc-parsnip)

 ## Project Description
- > This project is interesting because it is very open ended and there will be a lot of user interactions that need to be anticipated and intersecting code that will allow for a large amount of possibilities.
-There is room for creativity in the dialogue of this project.
+ > This project will be an endless game.
+The player will descend from floor to floors, thus going deeper into the abyss.
+Each floor will contain mobs or possibly a puzzle.
+This is an interesting project because it is very open ended and there will be a lot of user interactions that need to be anticipated and adding code that will enable various forms of floors.
+There is also room for creativity in the dialogue of this game project.
  > This project will use mainly C++.
  > The input of this project will be user text inputs and the output of this project will be machine and program text outputs.
  > The two design patterns that will be used in the project are: